 *Includes 3 weeks of vacation

 First-year residents focus on developing a strong background in emergency medicine and critical care.
 The year begins with a one-month orientation balanced between formal educational sessions and clinical experience.
-Inpatient rotations include one block each with Critical Care, Pediatrics, Trauma, OB/GYN , and two weeks with Cardiology.
+Inpatient rotations include one block each with Critical Care, Pediatrics, Trauma, and two weeks of OB/GYN.
 There is also a block dedicated to Anesthesia and a block split between Radiology and ED Ultrasound.
-First year residents will spend five months in the Emergency Department.
+First year residents will spend six months in the Emergency Department.
 Three weeks of vacation/reading time are integrated into the ED months.

 Second-year emergency medicine residents spend the majority of their time in the Emergency Department, taking on progressive responsibility and autonomy for patient care.
-This is made up of four blocks in the ED, with an additional six weeks dedicated to the Pediatric Emergency Department and one block in a Community Hospital ED setting.
+This is made up of five blocks in the ED, with an additional six weeks dedicated to the Pediatric Emergency Department and one block in a Community Hospital ED setting.
 Three weeks of vacation/reading time are integrated into the ED months.
-Second-year residents will also spend six weeks in Orthopedics, six weeks in Critical Care, a block in the CCU, and a block in the SICU.
+Second-year residents will also spend a four week block in Orthopedics, Critical Care, CCU, and SICU.

 Rounding out the experience for second-year residents a 2 week EMS block, and a Toxicology block at the Blue Ridge Poison Center in Charlottesville, VA.
 Residents are encouraged to join or initiate a research project during their second year.